jastrz/ai-chat/README.md

 # How to run

-Clone repository, then inside main directory download or clone [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+Clone repository, then download or clone [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and run it with `--api` parameter.
+(You can also omit this and use some other Stable Diffusion WebUI server that you have access to and just set address inside .env file)

 Download desired Stable Diffusion models and place them inside:
 `stable-diffusion-webui/models/Stable-diffusion`<br>